-This is the second of three lessons about Clubs and Societies.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Clubs and Societies.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

-– Review the introduction to clubs and societies in Lesson 1
+– Review the introduction to clubs and societies in Chapter 1

 – Introduce five benefits for personal and professional development to joining clubs and societies

 – Offer activities to check comprehension and guide learning

 The range of clubs and societies available at many universities is quite phenomenal and can be one of the most rewarding benefits of studying at a higher-education institute.
 While some students may begin a bachelor’s degree with a clear idea of which club or society they wish to join, the truth is that many students rarely take this opportunity into much consideration – particularly when there are so many other aspects of settling in to distract you.
 To make the decision somewhat easier for students, this chapter builds on Chapter 1’s discussion of societies and clubs by highlighting five of the most important benefits that encourage students to sign up to these rewarding extra-curricular activities.

 University may be the first time a student has lived alone, and it can take some time and discipline to adjust to this new-found autonomy, independence and responsibility.
 While studying is not necessarily the most important thing on a first-year student’s agenda, socialising in the pub or gathering at house parties or student bars shouldn’t be the only way to hang out with newly formed friends.
 Joining a sports club or an active society has obvious health benefits, and even less-active clubs and societies will increase a student’s opportunity to make friends and share ideas and interests away from the temptations of alcohol, drugs and social media.
 You’ll be a better balanced student for it.